GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/inbound-saml-passport.md

 #### Register home SP with external IDPs

-Passport automatically generates SAML SP metadata for every IDP listed in `passport-saml-config.json` once it successfully validates configuration.
-Once this happens, the next step is to register its SP at all remote external IDPs.
+Once configuration is successfully validated, Passport automatically generates SAML SP metadata for every IDP listed in `passport-saml-config.json`.
+The next step is to register the SP at all external IDPs.

 The metadata can be accessed at URLs like: `https://<hostname>/passport/auth/meta/idp/<IDP-id-from-passport-saml-config>`.

-In the filesystem, contents can also be found under `/opt/gluu/node/passport/server/idp-metadata` directory of Gluu chroot.
-You can copy this data your local machine and then upload to remote external IDPs.
+In the filesystem, contents can also be found in the Gluu chroot under `/opt/gluu/node/passport/server/idp-metadata`.
+Copy this data to your local machine and upload to remote external IDPs.

 The actual process of creating trust will differ across IDP implementations.

-For example, for cases when the remote IDP is another Gluu Server CE instance, the relevant [documentation page](https://gluu.org/docs/ce/admin-guide/saml/#create-a-trust-relationship) should be followed.
-In case of other SAML IDP implementations, consult the corresponding documentation.
+For example, for cases when the remote IDP is another Gluu Server, the relevant [documentation page](https://gluu.org/docs/ce/admin-guide/saml/#create-a-trust-relationship) should be followed.
+In case of other SAML IDPs, consult the corresponding documentation.

 !!!
 Note
     When registering the Passport SP at each remote IDP, at least `username` will be required for each user.